Sorry, you need to enable JavaScript to visit this website.

 Early school leavers in Hungary

 The documents of the Hungarian Central Statistical Office contain definitions.
-Early school leavers (korai iskolaelhagyók) are considered to be young people aged 18 to 24 who have no higher than primary school education and have not participated in the last four weeks in education or training within or outside the school system.
+Early school leavers (korai iskolaelhagyók) are considered to be18–24-year-old young people who have no higher than primary school education and have not participated in the last four weeks in education or training within or outside the school system.

 'The non-formal education (outside the school system) takes place alongside the main educational and training systems and does not always provide a formal certificate.
 It may also be provided by the workplace or through organisations or services which were established in order to supplement formal education. […] The non-organised forms of learning belong to the sphere of informal learning.
 These are learning activities which might occur in anybody's life, both in the family or in the workplace, based on personal experiences or familial or social guidance.
 Informal learning is a natural part of everyday life.'